open-infrastructure-labs/caerus-udf/docs/README_SPARK_UDF.md

 +- FileScan json [name#53,age#54] Batched: false, DataFilters: [isnotnull(age#54), (age#54 > 15)], Format: JSON, Location: InMemoryFileIndex[file:/data/source/people.json], PartitionFilters: [], PushedFilters: [IsNotNull(age), GreaterThan(age,15)], ReadSchema: struct<name:string,age:int>
 ```

-##3.
-Transport (UDF)
+## 3. Transport (UDF)
       The details are described here: https://github.com/linkedin/transport

       Transport is a framework for writing performant user-defined functions (UDFs) that are portable across a variety of engines including Apache Spark, Apache Hive, and Presto.
 Transport UDFs are also capable of directly processing data stored in serialization formats such as Apache Avro.
 With Transport, developers only need to implement their UDF logic once using the Transport API.
 Transport then takes care of translating the UDF to native UDF version targeted at various engines or formats.
 Currently, Transport is capable of generating engine-artifacts for Spark, Hive, and Presto, and format-artifacts for Avro.

 There are 2 potential benefits for Transport:
-•	Unification: one UDF, multiple compute engine translation
+- Unification: one UDF, multiple compute engine translation
-•	Performance: the Spark translation will create native function (without the implementation of codeGen etc.), which will remove the need of ser
+- Performance: the Spark translation will create native function (without the implementation of codeGen etc.), which will remove the need of ser

 There are 2 potential benefits for Transport:
-•	Unification: one UDF, multiple compute engine translation
+- Unification: one UDF, multiple compute engine translation
-•	Performance: the Spark translation will create native function (without the implementation of codeGen etc.), which will remove the need of serialization/de-serialization between Spark Catalyst and Scala code.
+- Performance: the Spark translation will create native function (without the implementation of codeGen etc.), which will remove the need of serialization/de-serialization between Spark Catalyst and Scala code.
 Pushdown is not supported.
-###How To Start:
+### How To Start:
 Follow this link, but need some minor tweaks:
 1. The version we used to test are Spark 2.3.0 and Scala 2.11.8.
 For latest Spark and Scala support, some build changes will be needed.
 2. To build sample functions using

 1. Copy people.json file from Spark installation example folder to /data/source/
 2. spark-shell --jars transportable-udfs-example-udfs/build/libs/transportable-udfs-example-udfs-spark.jar